Kovilj Monastery: Architecture

-Treasury

 After the 1850 renovation, the monastery gathered a vast new artistic and historical collection.
 It includes rare and valuable books and manuscripts which are kept in a large monastic library, the paintings of Uroš Predić and Rafailo Momčilović, the collection of musical literature (assembled by Damaskin Davidović), numerous icons from the 18th and 19th centuries, the monastic archive, etc. The monastery also has spacious rooms and salons equipped with antique furniture, chandeliers, stoves, etc., but also a modern dining room and an ophthalmology cabinet.
 There is also a tomb of Jovan Rajić and his original works can be found in his memorial museum.

-Complex

 On the location of the old church, which was demolished in 1850, there is a stone marker.
 Also part of the complex is a small chapel dedicated to Saint Petka, which is just outside of the walls.
 It leans on the hollow oak, which was estimated to be 600 years old in 2010.